sonnyt/just/README.md

 `just dev [options] [entry]`

 Starts the application in development mode.
+Watches for any file changes and live reloads the server.

 **Arguments**
 - `entry` - server entry path to start.
 If not present, `main` from package.json is used.